 Canakinumab works by blocking interleukin-1, part of the immune system and a molecule which contributes to inflammation.
 The breakthrough drug significantly reduces inflammation, a condition that has also been linked to host of conditions, including, Alzheimer’s and Parkinson’s disease, atherosclerosis and heart disease, cancer, gout, rheumatoid arthritis, and type 2 diabetes.
 Alzheimer’s Disease strikes about 6% of people over the age of 65.
 Heart disease and cancer are the two leading causes of death.
 Type 2 diabetes is also a significant cause of mortality.
 In fact, a recent study reported that 40% of Americans alive today will get the condition.

 Chronic inflammation plays such a pivotal role in the diseases of aging that scientists have discovered two other ways to combat it.
 After our cells divide too many times, they go into a zombie-like state and become known as senescent cells.
 These zombie cells refuse to do their regular jobs and instead churn out buckets of inflammation-producing molecules.

 Scientists have recently discovered a new class of drugs called senolytics which remove senescent cells from the body, reducing inflammation.
 Researchers are currently testing senolytics on patients in clinical trials.

 Researchers have found another way of reducing the chronic inflammation of aging.
-Instead of clearing out these zombie cells, scientists have figured out a way to shut them up.
+Instead of clearing out these zombie cells, scientists have figured out a way to shut them off temporarily.
 Researchers have recently discovered that the drug rapamycin turns off senescent cells, reducing disease-causing inflammation.
 Researchers are currently testing rapamycin therapy on patients in clinical trials.